monicazhou2013/Mingming_Zhou_DS_Portfolio/README.md

 | **Favorite 1** | **Favorite 2** | **Favorite 3** | **Favorite 4** | **Favorite 5** |

 ## Summary
+This project implements both a matrix-factorization (ALS) baseline and a neural two-tower recommender trained with BPR to demonstrate different recommendation paradigms.
-This project builds a movie recommendation system using explicit user ratings.
-It includes exploratory analysis, collaborative filtering with matrix factorization (ALS), evaluation, and a poster-enriched recommendation showcase using TMDB metadata.
+The ALS project includes exploratory analysis, collaborative filtering with matrix factorization (ALS), evaluation (**Model metric:** ALS achieved **RMSE = 0.8768** on a held-out test set), and a poster-enriched recommendation showcase using TMDB metadata.

-**Model metric:** ALS achieved **RMSE = 0.8768** on a held-out test set.
+The two-tower model is to demonstrate a modern retrieval-oriented recommender architecture.
+The model learns to rank relevant items higher rather than predict explicit ratings.
+Training converged steadily (BPR loss ↓ from 0.69 to 0.16 over 10 epochs).

 ## Contents
 - EDA: rating distribution, user activity, long-tail item popularity, cold-start quantification